eyeCU-Security-System/eyeCU-BE/README.md

 2. ensure path is to root directory not in backend folder
 3. run: ' pip freeze > requirements.txt '

+----TO START-----
+1. cd to backend dir
+2. execute: ' python eyecu.py '

 """